Frank-Tischhauser/StatsPoint/drill_descriptions.md

 ### Rain of volleys
 **Goal :** Improve reaction time, volley accuracy and cooperation.

 **Description :** The drill is a double, but all players must play volleys in the service box (no doubles tramlines).
 Everyone starts on the service line.
-After the first hit the aim is to finish the point as soon as possible with a “decisive” volley, thus the exercise is well done, the average rally length should be short.
+After the first hit the aim is to finish the point as soon as possible with a “decisive” volley, thus if the exercise is well done, the average rally length should be short.

-**Note :** If you are only 2 players, do the same, but use only half of the service box.
+**Note :** If you are only 2 players, do the same, but use only one half of the service box.
 ### Stop and Go

 **Goal :** Improve ball control and coordination.